-- 1) Turn off the power supply. - 2) Remove the panels. - 3) Recover the refrigerant and store it in an approved container. - 4) Remove the insulation and the expansion valve bulb on the suction line. - 5) Remove the expansion valve cover and disconnect the expansion valve using brazing equipment.

-6) Braze the new expansion valve, with nitrogen gas flowing at a pressure of 3-4 PSIG.
+- 1) Turn off the power supply. - 2) Remove the panels. - 3) Recover the refrigerant and store it in an approved container. - 4) Remove the insulation and the expansion valve bulb on the suction line. - 5) Remove the expansion valve cover and disconnect the expansion valve.
+Place the new expansion valve in position. - 6) Remove the drier, then place the new drier in position. - 7) Braze all fittings while purging with nitrogen gas flowing at a pressure of 3 to 4 PSIG.